September 28, 2006

 A couple of things struck me about Ms. Camp’s use of this slogan, given the topic.
 First, she is constructing a straw-man.
 By pitting the pro-life view (“ideology”) against science, Ms. Camp intends to convey the notion that we are anti-science.
 That is simply not true, and she knows it.
 We are opposed to using science to kill innocent and vulnerable human beings.
 Our opposition is moral in nature.
 But it wouldn’t sound very good to put the debate in those terms: “This is…a long-overdue victory for science over morality.”

 I was also struck by Ms. Camp’s reference to the pro-life position as “ideology.”
 I do not deny that the pro-life view is an ideology, but Ms. Camp’s use of this word is entirely rhetorical, and distorts the truth.
 First, she invests a negative connotation into an otherwise neutral word.
 Secondly, the fact of the matter is that her view on abortion is no less of an ideology than the pro-life view.
 They are competing and opposing ideologies.
 But these are the kind of word games abortion-choicers use to win the day.
-If you want to find substantive arguments, you’ll have to read pro-choice authors!
+If you want to find substantive arguments, you’ll have to read pro-life authors!

 September 27, 2006